heartbeat-sh/documentation/README.md

 ```
 curl -X POST 'https://{subdomain}.heartbeat.sh/beat/{name}'
 ```
-The server will reply with `{name} at {date and time}, warning: 1m0s, error: 5m0s` if everything worked okay.
+The server will reply with your heartbeat in JSON if everything worked okay.
 You can then navigate to `https://{subdomain}.heartbeat.sh` to see your heartbeat dashboard.
 The dashboard will show all your heartbeats and their states.

  ## Client Libraries